Marcoos38/valentine-bot/README.md

 # Valentine-bot - full backup

-This is the complete, current state of the Valentine conversational AI project as of tonight's session: wake word, conversation loop, personality, long-term memory, idle behavior, vision (camera), and background music with ducking.
+This is the complete, current state of the Valentine conversational AI project: wake word, conversation loop, personality, long-term memory, idle behavior, vision (camera), and background music with ducking.

 ## Files